 Multiaxiality

 Multiaxiality means that a PT may exist in more than one SOC.
-This allows terms to be grouped in different, but medically appropriate, ways (e.g., by etiology or organ system).
+This allows terms to be grouped in different, but medically appropriate, ways (e.g., by aetiology or organ system).
 Each PT is assigned one primary SOC; all other SOC assignments for that PT are called “secondary”.
 Having a single primary SOC prevents double counting of events when outputting data from all SOCs.
 All possible secondary SOC assignments for any given PT may not be present in MedDRA.
 However, new or revised SOC assignments can be created as a result of the change request process.

 Primary SOC assignment rules